marskar/site/content/post/getting-started/index.md

 authors = ["Martin Skarzynski"]

 tags = ["slides"]
-summary = "Create a beautifully simple website or blog in under 10 minutes."
+summary = "Create a beautifully simple slide deck in minutes. :rocket:"

 # Projects (optional).
 #   Associate this post with one or more of your projects.